 NF, Inc. is a national, tax-exempt, charitable organization whose mission is to create a community of support for those affected by NF, through education, advocacy, coalitions, and supporting research for treatments and a cure.

-Ombudsman Office for Mental Health & Mental Retardation
+Ombudsman Office for Mental Health and Developmental Disabilities

 The ombudsman is an official who is designated to assist you to overcome the delay, injustice or impersonal delivery of services.